An EssayWhat Is Magic?

 Challenging Our Cherished Beliefs

-I am deep into a great book called The Magic Rainbow by Juan Tamariz.
+I am deep into a great book entitled The Magic Rainbow by Juan Tamariz.
 You are probably saying, Juan who?
 He is not a household name unless you are a magician.

 What is Magic… the old definition.